fij/btup/README.md

 1. Business goals usually combine many factors: responsible behavior, application of best industry practices in the interest of the client, product flexibility and stability, continuity of business, risk management, continuous development, speed, profit, and many others.

-2. Accordingly, Financial Engineering is a composition of several areas:
+2. Accordingly, Financial Engineering is a mix of several different approaches :
    - **Finance:** Markets, Products
    - **Math:** Modeling, Data analysis
    - **Coding:** Software implementation and testing